Republican senator receives death threat over anti-TikTok bill - UPI.com

 If enacted, though, the bill would force parent company ByteDance to sell off TikTok or have its platform banned in the United States over national security concerns.
 The bill specifically prohibits the distribution, maintenance or updating of "foreign adversary-controlled applications."

-Tillis, a Republican for North Carolina, accused TikTok of spearheading a "misinformation campaign" to encourage members of Congress, and released a 27-second clip of a death threat that he said his office received Tuesday night.
+Tillis, a Republican for North Carolina, accused TikTok of spearheading a "misinformation campaign" to encourage users to petition members of Congress over the bill, and released a 27-second clip of a death threat that he said his office received Tuesday night.

 "Okay, listen.
 If you ban TikTok, I will find you and shoot you," the caller said before laughing.
 "That's people's job and that's my only entertainment.
 And, people make money off there, too, you know."